strrife/falcon/README.md

 ## Documentation

-Falcon has it's own documentation website which resides in a separate repository: [https://github.com/deity-io/falcon-docs](https://github.com/deity-io/falcon-docs).
+Falcon has its own documentation website which resides in a separate repository: [https://github.com/deity-io/falcon-docs](https://github.com/deity-io/falcon-docs).
 We try to continuously improve and update it to create a great development experience and reduce any possible development hurdles.

 Please visit [https://falcon.deity.io](https://falcon.deity.io) to see the documentation